EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 <br/>

-&#x26A1; The possibilities are nigh endless; I've even used mine to help come up with some complicated KQL queries.
+&#x26A1; The possibilities are nearly endless; I've even used mine to help come up with some complicated KQL queries.
 Check out my below guide to getting your own up and running _quick!_ &#128071;

 <br/>